safar-jn/design-patterns/Composite/README.md

 #### SUMMARY

 Main obstacle that might be hard to overcome is defining just the right amount in the common interface, because there can be a wide variety of "end objects" whose functionality might differ a lot.
+Other than that, this pattern can be very handy (and only option) when you need some sophisticated functionality on complex tree-like structures.